ryanivis/ping-devops-es-siem/README.md

 - They will be reloaded upon Kibana Start!!!
 This enables you to save objects for dashboards and reload!

 ------------
-## ElasticSearch Template for PF Audit Logs
+## ElasticSearch Template for PingFederate Audit Logs
 - Elasticsearch will load the PF-Audit Template such that logs will have the correct field types for searching ONLY working for the AUDIT logs if you use the Included LOG4J format within this PF baseline.
 - The Scripts will load this template once cluster state is green.
 	- ./elasticsearch-siem/elasticsearch_config/templates.json